TGIF (TV programming block): I Love Saturday Night (1992)

 † Capitol Critters and Perfect Strangers did not air on this night, although Pinchot and Linn-Baker did host.
 The Jaleel White Special—an hour-long variety special starring the Family Matters actor—aired from 8:00 to 9:00 p.m., followed by Who's the Boss? at 9:00 and Growing Pains in its regular 9:30 slot.

 Ultimately, the block was neither able to alleviate ABC's struggles with its Saturday prime time lineup or replicate TGIFs success.
 Saturday night on ABC (especially up against NBC's powerhouse lineup of the evening) seemed a surefire place to send even a popular show into considerable ratings decline.
-This is exactly what happened, as ratings during the entire February sweeps period were the lowest of the season for ABC that night (save for The Commish, which had become successful in its first season), with Perfect Strangers experiencing the largest single-season ratings decline for a series.
+This is exactly what happened, as ABC’s Saturday night ratings dropped to their lowest point of the season during the February sweeps period (save for The Commish, which had become successful in its first season), with Perfect Strangers experiencing the largest single-season ratings decline for a series (after averaging at #32 the previous year, it finished the 1991–92 season at #61 as a consequence of the midseason move to Saturday).
 After five dismal weeks in the Nielsens, ABC had a rapid loss of faith in I Love Saturday Night; the branding concept for the Saturday lineup was used for the last time on February 29, 1992.

 Beyond the quick demise of I Love Saturday Night, the same lineup, more or less, continued on ABC for the remainder of the 1991–92 season.
 Capitol Critters was cancelled in March; this caused the remaining three shows to switch slots in order to provide a choice time period for the Head of the Class spinoff Billy, which moved to the lineup (Billy had previously been a part of TGIF from its January 31, 1992 premiere until March).
 Boss and Pains, meanwhile, had announced the end of their runs in the spring of 1992, but both would remain on Saturdays until summer reruns.
 These shows aired their one-hour finales on Saturday, April 25, 1992, along with the series finale of MacGyver, which aired on this night for one week only.
 Both Perfect Strangers and Billy would remain part of the lineup after Boss and Pains relocated.